 Seemingly, Slovaks have access to a wealth of news sources.
 In reality, though, the market is concentrated in the hands of a few large players.
 Powerful financial groups such as Penta Investments and J&T, and a handful of magnates including Ivan Kmotrik and Andrej Babis (who is also Czech Republic's prime minister) exert decisive influence in the ownership of most major media companies.
-They are also close to politicians (if they are not themselves one), which gives them big leverage in regulatory affairs.
-The industry is a second tier in the power dynamic that influences the Slovak news media market.
-Its interests are though aligned with the ownership.
-The Antimonopoly Office of the Slovak Republic known as PMU is much responsible for the growing corporate and oligarchic power in the Slovak media market.
-It has been the PMU that approved a spate of merger cases allowing the expansion of some big groups.
+They are also close to politicians (if they are not themselves one), which means big leverage in regulatory affairs.
+The entry on the Slovak market of PPF, a Czech financial group led by another wealthy oligarch, Petr Kellner, which bought Markiza TV in 2019, is further cementing the oligarchic control in the country's media.

+The Antimonopoly Office of the Slovak Republic known as PMU is much responsible for the shape of the Slovak media market.
+It has been the PMU that approved a spate of merger cases allowing the expansion of some media owners.
 Decisions by the PMU in 2015-2016 allowed Penta Investments to take over several major publishers.
 It was one of these deals that prompted journalists from the daily Sme (acquired by Penta) to leave and set up DennikN.
-(Journalists were not comfortable with the involvement of Penta in a major corruption scandal that shook the Slovak political and business life.)

-There is not much opposition to this corporate and political power in media.
 Civil society exerts little influence.
 International groups are not effective either.
 The Organization for Security and Co-operation in Europe (OSCE), a Vienna-based intergovernmental group, has some political leverage, but that does not materialize in any earth-shattering policy changes or palpable improvements for journalists.
-For example, in early March 2018, Harlem Desir, the head of media at OSCE, called on Slovak authorities in a meeting in Bratislava to investigate the killing earlier in February, by unknown assaulters, of the Slovak investigative journalist Jan Kuciak.
-Instead, two months later, Slovak police began to harass Pavla Holcova, a Czech journalist who was trying to help with the police investigation.
+For example, in early March 2018, Harlem Desir, the head of media at OSCE, called on Slovak authorities in a meeting in Bratislava to investigate the killing by unknown assaulters in February 2018 of the Slovak investigative journalist Jan Kuciak.
+Instead, two months later, Slovak police began to harass Pavla Holcova, a Slovak journalist who was trying to help with the police investigation.
+It was only after massive pressures from citizens and journalism groups from abroad that four people were finally charged in October 2019 over Kuciak's killing.

-Besides regulation, tightly controlled by authorities and highly politicized, the government is directly involved in the Slovak media market.
-It uses funding from license fees collected from all Slovak households and money from the state budget to finance the public broadcaster RTVS, the largest player in the country's media with a budget in excess of €115m.
-However, that support is not necessarily bad.
-In the past five years or so, the Slovak public got its money's worth.
+Besides regulation, tightly controlled by authorities and highly politicized, the government plays also a direct role in the Slovak media market.
+Funding from license fees collected from all Slovak households and state budget makes the public broadcaster RTVS the largest player in the country's media with a budget in excess of €115m.
+That is not necessarily bad.
+For some years, the Slovak public got its money's worth.
 The station earned a feather in its cap for improved programming.
 Viewers and experts heaped praise on its news output.
-However, a new management installed at the RTVS' helm in 2017, is likely to ruin this reputation.
-Jaroslav Reznik, RTVS' new head, has made since his appointment a series of controversial decisions that seem to rather please friendly politicians than serve the public.
+However, a new management installed at the RTVS' helm in 2017, has scotched much of this credit.
+Jaroslav Reznik, RTVS' head as of 2017, has made in the past three years a series of controversial decisions that seem to rather please friendly politicians than serve the public.